amndavan/BRSPOmicsLite2026_FinalWeek/README.md

 ![Fig 5C2.](https://github.com/amndavan/BRSPOmicsLite2026_FinalWeek/blob/1cf9cc07b05cb7ac16b7928b8b2ff5eb449cb83d/figures/KEGG%20E13_5_vs_E9_5_DOWN.png)
 > Figure 5.
 KEGG pathway enrichment analysis of differentially expressed genes (DEGs) in GSE8091 according to developmental stages.

+To further investigate pathways associated with genes that are differentially expressed across developmental stages, pathway enrichment analysis was performed using ShinyGO.
+Genes upregulated from the early stage (E9.5) to the transition (E11.5) and late stage (E13.5) are mainly associated with nervous system–related pathways, such as axon guidance and GABAergic synapse, reflecting the progression of neural development.
+In contrast, the E11.5 to E13.5 comparison shows enrichment in pathways not directly labeled as nervous system–specific, such as nicotine addiction, which likely reflects shared neuronal signaling components.
+Meanwhile, downregulated genes are enriched in pathways related to RNA polymerase activity, folate transport and metabolism, and DNA replication.
+These processes are typically associated with cell proliferation and basic cellular metabolism, suggesting a shift from proliferative activity toward cellular differentiation during development.

 ## F. Conclusion
-In conclusion, the present analysis demonstrates that there was indeed changes related to developmental stages.
-Functional enrichment analysis further revealed that these DEGs are significantly associated with.
+In conclusion, the present analysis demonstrates that there were indeed gene expression changes related to developmental stages.
+Gene Ontology and pathway enrichment analysis using ShinyGO show that upregulated genes are mainly associated with neural development pathways, while downregulated genes are related to metabolic processes, nucleic acid activity, and DNA replication.
+Overall, these patterns suggest a developmental shift from proliferative cellular activity toward neuronal differentiation and nervous system organization.

 ## G. References